szepeviktor/wordpress-plugin-construction/multipart-robotstxt-editor/trunk/readme.txt

 = Features =

-- Include or exclude WordPress' own robots.txt
+- Include or exclude WordPress' own robots.txt (core function)
-- Include or exclude plugins (e.g. sitemap plugins) output to robots.txt
+- Include or exclude plugins - e.g. sitemap plugins - output to robots.txt (filter output)
-- Include or exclude a remote text file
+- Include or exclude a remote text file (the common part)
-- Include or exclude custom records from the settings page
+- Include or exclude custom records from the settings page (the site specific part)

 = TODO =